 Various elements will determine the therapy's option, such as:

 - His overall health;

-- The kind and the stage of the cancer.
+- The kind and the stage of cancer.

 Types of Surgeries that are performed for Stomach Cancer in Turkey

-- Endoscopic resection: This surgery is performed with a long, narrow tube with a light, and a camera and other tools;
+- Endoscopic resection: This surgery is performed with a long, narrow tube with a light, a camera, and other tools;

 - A Partial gastrectomy: This surgery consists of the surgical removal of a portion of the stomach;